QuantEcon/lecture-source-py/source/rst/numba.rst

     from numba import jit

-    qm_numba = jit(qm)  # qm_numba is now a 'compiled' version of qm
+    qm_numba = jit(qm)

+The function `qm_numba` is a version of `qm` that is "targeted" for JIT-compilation.

+We will explain what this means momentarily.

-Let's time and compare identical function calls across these two versions:
+First let's time and compare identical function calls across these two versions, starting with the original function `qm`:

 .. code-block:: python3

-    n = 1_000_000
+    n = 10_000_000
     qe.util.tic()
     qm(0.1, int(n))
     time1 = qe.util.toc()

+Now let's try `qm_numba`

 .. code-block:: python3